 How to make a complaint

 You can make a complaint either by sending a letter to Sarah Billiald, Chief Executive or filling out the online form on our contact us page.
-If you would like to discuss your complaint in person, please call Beverley Sharp on 01737 775463.
+If you would like to discuss your complaint in person, please call our Clinical Govenance Manager on 01737 775463.

 Try to make your complaint as soon as possible.
 This makes it easier for everyone involved to recall what happened and investigate more effectively.
 You should normally make your complaint within 12 months of the event(s).